Canon RP vs Sony A7 III

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.

 - More heavily discounted: Has been on the market for longer (launched in February 2018).

-If the count of individual advantages (bullet points above) is taken as a guide, the A7 III emerges as the winner of the match-up (10 : 7 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the A7 III is the clear winner of the contest (12 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Expert reviews: Canon RP vs Sony A7 III